Deforming convex projective manifolds: Hessian Metrics and Convexity

 \begin{theorem} Suppose $M$ is a simply-connected affine $n$--manifold with convex boundary and $M$ has a Hessian metric that makes $M$ into a complete metric space.
-Then $M$ is affinely isomorphic to a convex subset of $\RR^n$. \end{theorem} \begin{proof} It suffices to show that for every pair of segments $[p,a]$ and $[p,b]$ in $M$ there is a segment $[a,b]$ in $M$.
-This is because every pair of points in $M$ can be connected by a path composed of finitely many segments, and it then follows these points are contained in a single segment.
-This implies the developing map $\dev:M\to\RR^n$ is injective and the image is convex.
+Then $\dev:M\rightarrow\RR^n$ is an affine isomorphism onto a convex subset of $\RR^n$. \end{theorem} \begin{proof} It suffices to show that for every pair of segments $[p,a]$ and $[p,b]$ in $M$ there is a segment $[a,b]$ in $M$.
+This is because every pair of points in $M$ can be connected by a polygonal path composed of finitely many segments.
+One may replace a pair of adjacent segments in this path by one segment.
+It follows that $a$ and $b$ are contained in a single segment.
+Since $\dev:M\to\RR^n$ sends segments to segments, if $\dev(a)=\dev(b)$ then the segment in $M$ from $a$ to $b$ maps to a segment in $\RR^n$ with both endpoints the same.
+Hence this segment is a single point, so $a=b$, and $\dev$ is injective.
+Since every pair of points in $M$ are contained in a segment, the same is true of $\dev(M)$, therefore $\dev(M)$ is convex.
+Thus $\dev$ is an affine isomorphism onto a convex set.